tasoskele/gin-gonic-rest/README.md

 - The application is dockerized using Docker Compose for easy deployment.

-- It uses pagination with params like so:
+- It uses pagination with params like so

 | Key   | Value |
 |-------|-------|
 | page  |  2    |